Restoring Worship (Ezra 3)

 Tim Keller tells the story of a woman who always had to have a man in her life.
 She was devastated whenever she didn't have a man, and she was just fine when she had a man.

 Eventually she realized that she was making an idol out of men.
-She began to deal with this, and she went for counseling which did help her.
+She began to deal with this, and she went for counseling, which did help her.
 But the counselor suggested that she get a job and build a career for herself.
 The woman agreed, she needed a job.
 She didn't argue with that for a minute.
 But she said, "I think the counselor is getting it wrong.
 She is asking me to give up men as my idol and instead take up work as my idol.
 I don't need either men or work as my idol.
 I need God."

 What she realized is that if she was going to have freedom from her need for men to be in her life, giving her approval, she would have to get her identity somewhere else.
 And it's no use exchanging one type of idolatry for another.
 The only true place to get our identity is from God.
 It's only when we truly value God over all other things that we find the freedom that we've been looking for.

 Dallas Willard writes, "There is no substitute for simple satisfaction in the Word of God, in the presence of God.
-That affects all of your actions….The surest guarantee against failure [sin] is to be so at peace and satisfied with God that when wrongdoing presents itself it isn't even interesting.
+That affects all of your actions….
+The surest guarantee against failure [sin] is to be so at peace and satisfied with God that when wrongdoing presents itself it isn't even interesting.
 That is how we stay out of temptation."

-The only way for the people of Jerusalem to change from serving the idols of the gods around them was to be caught up in true worship of Yahweh and be satisfied in him.
+The only way for the people of Jerusalem to change from serving the idols of the surrounding gods was to be caught up in true worship of Yahweh and be satisfied in him.
 The only way for us to be freed from the idols all around us – idols of relationships, achievements, possessions, pleasures – is to be so satisfied in God in our worship that we wouldn't think of finding our satisfaction anywhere else.

-That's why Jonathan Wilson is exactly right when he says, "The activity of worship – glorifying and enjoying God – is the central practice of the church…It is this practice that most clearly sets the church apart, that most clearly displays our calling and constitutes the church as a community."
+That's why Jonathan Wilson is exactly right when he says, "The activity of worship – glorifying and enjoying God – is the central practice of the church… It is this practice that most clearly sets the church apart, that most clearly displays our calling and constitutes the church as a community."

 The only antidote to idolatry is worship of the one true God.